cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 Constants: B, the parameter of the supersingular curve.

-Sign of y: for u = hash2base(alpha), u and -u give the same x-coordinate.
+Sign of y: for u = hash2base(alpha, ctr), u and -u give the same x-coordinate.
 Thus, we set sgn0(y) == sgn0(u).

 Exceptions: none.